kitt-browser/dev-docs/ChromeApis.md

 **StorageArea** `local` is implemented. `sync` is accepted but falls back to `local` at the moment.

+For performance reasons, data stored via chrome.storage is cached.
+Cached data can only be retrieved from the context in which it was stored.
+It is therefore recommended that all storage be done in the background script and retrieved in other contexts using chrome.runtime.sendMessage.

 ### get

     StorageArea.get(string or array of string or object keys, function callback)